leclercsimon74/ImageJ-Macro-Workshop-Level-1/README.md

 }
 ```
 This works as follows:
-- grab the list of item
+- Grab the list of item
-- iterate through each item
+- Iterate through each item
-- if the item ends with a slash, it is a folder
+- **If** the item ends with a slash, it is a folder
-  - call again the function, but this time on the sub-folder (dir+list[i])
+  - Call again the function, but this time on the sub-folder (dir+list[i])
-- if the item ends with a tif format, process the image as in the previous macro
+- **If** the item ends with a tif format, process the image as in the previous macro

 Make the code for the function processImage(path), with the content being identical to Macro 2.
 For this macro to start, we need a directory, with getDirectory, then initialize the first iteration of listFiles with listFiles(dir).